-Q1: What is the status of REAC inspections and Management and Occupancy Reviews (MOR) on MFH properties?
+Q1: In light of concerns about site visits to HUD properties, what is the status of REAC inspections on MFH properties?

-A: Until further notice, Multifamily is postponing all REAC property inspections and Management and Occupancy Reviews for all Multifamily properties.
+A: Until further notice, Multifamily is postponing all REAC property inspections for all Multifamily properties.
 Where there is an exigent circumstance or reason to believe that there is a threat to life or property at a specific location, inspections will be conducted by HUD quality assurance inspectors in compliance with CDC guidelines.
 Please note, this answer supersedes the initial guidance offered in the first version of this document on 3/12/20.